wxMaxima-developers/wxmaxima/info/wxmaxima.md

 ### MathML output

-Several word processors and similar programs either recognize MathML input and automatically insert it as an editable 2D equation - or (like LibreOffice 5.1) have an equation editor that offers an “import MathML from clipboard” feature.
+Several word processors and similar programs either recognize [MathML](https://www.w3.org/Math/) input and automatically insert it as an editable 2D equation - or (like LibreOffice 5.1) have an equation editor that offers an “import MathML from clipboard” feature.
 Others support RTF maths. _WxMaxima_, therefore, offers several entries in the right-click menu.

 ### Markdown support

-_WxMaxima_ offers a set of standard markdown conventions that don't collide with mathematical notation.
+_WxMaxima_ offers a set of standard [Markdown](https://en.wikipedia.org/wiki/Markdown) conventions that don't collide with mathematical notation.
 One of these elements is bullet lists.

 ~~~
 Ordinary text